Big Question: Can the Professions be Virtuous?

 In Professions We Trust

-The Jubilee Centre for Virtue-Based Professional Ethics
+Framework for Virtue-Based Professional Ethics

-Teaching Phronesis to Aspiring Police Officers
+Teaching Phronesis to Aspiring Police Officers: Report on a Pilot Study (2022)

 Character Virtues in Policing